-I only use the psychodynamic approach with a light and gentle touch, and in relation to attachment theory and relational interplay between myself and the client.
-I do not employ the traditional ‘blank screen’, saying very little, adopted by some psychodynamic therapists as this can appear quite cold, harsh and unyielding to those who are feeling acutely vulnerable or have been through hard and traumatic experiences.
+I only use the psychodynamic approach with a light and gentle touch, and in relation to attachment theory and the relational interplay between myself and the client.
+I do not employ the traditional ‘blank screen’ adopted by some psychodynamic therapists as this can appear rather cold and unyielding to those who are vulnerable or traumatised.

 The greater body of my approach is drawn from the following: the humanistic, existential and transpersonal.

-HUMANISTIC: An umbrella term for a number of theories/therapies – e.g. Maslow’s hierarchy of needs, Rogerian – person-centred, Gestalt, Transactional Analysis – that centre on growth, health and realising potential.
-Therapy is centred upon the here and now with not as much focus on the unconscious and the client working towards taking responsibility for their life and experience.
+An umbrella term for a number of theories/therapies (E.g. Maslow’s hierarchy of needs, Rogerian – person-centred, Gestalt, Transactional Analysis) that centre on growth, health and realising potential.
 I mainly draw upon the following:

 Carl Rogers wrote in On Becoming a Person;

 “It is the client who knows what hurts, what direction to go, what problems are crucial, what experiences are deeply buried.”

 The Rogerian approach is non directive (on part of the therapist) while the client is in charge and directs the process of therapy.
 The therapist’s role is to offer unconditional positive regard, non judgement, and deep empathy for the client’s story.
-The therapist’s attitude provides the safe conditions required for the client to explore his/her world resulting in empowered personal growth based on trusting their experience (locus of self-evaluation).
+The therapist’s attitude provides the safe conditions required for the client to explore his/her world resulting in personal growth based on trusting their experience (locus of self-evaluation).

-Gestalt: An approach which focuses on present-centred, phenomenlogical awareness; becoming mindful, without judgement, of our thoughts, feelings, bodily sensations and actions as they happen in the present moment.
+An approach which focuses on present-centred, phenomenlogical awareness and becoming mindful, without judgement, of our thoughts, feelings, bodily sensations and actions as they happen in the present moment.
 This process allows us to consciously feel the effect we have on ourselves and deepen the connection to our experience.
 It allows us to shine a light on the unconscious, tap into our inner resources and find creative solutions.
 Gestalt means ‘whole or complete’: simply ‘being present’ to our inner world and processing what arises can help reintegrate disowned or lost parts of ourselves and complete unresolved experiences and unfinished business.